-Things are a little different in this region and what we want to do is help you with that initial culture shock.
+Things are done a little differently in this region and what we want to do is help you with that initial culture shock.
 To keep you on the right road when you hit the ground in Asia, it’s important to know some travel tips for your trip.

 Eating & Drinking